 Boy was this a tough one for me to admit to.
 I started my genealogy journey in 1977 before the Internet and before the personal computer.
 I remember Soundex, microfilm readers, and using pen and paper.

 With advances in technology and online genealogical databases over the past 20 years, many census and other vital records are now widely available to the public, leading some to wrongly assume that if it can’t be found online, it does not exist.
 This is a mistake.
 Only a small percentage of records are available online compared to the number that are still held in local or state repositories.
-In some cases the only way to find information is to access original records on-site.
-This requires time and travel and can be very expensive.
+In some cases, the only way to find information is to access original records on-site.
+This requires time and travel which right now during the COVID pandemic can be difficult and expensive.
 It is always more cost effective to hire a local professional researcher on the ground.
 A local researcher is well versed in which records and which repository will likely hold the answers to the research question at hand.
 At Trace, they work with a wide variety of tested genealogists who can help individuals access records all across Europe, South America, Australia and the United States.
 It is more cost effective to pay a local professional researcher to obtain needed information than it is to take time off work and foot the bill for travel expenses in order to do the research yourself.
 Local professional researchers not only speak and understand the language, but they can also navigate the local customs and laws.
 They understand the fluidity of boundary changes caused by war or political disputes.
 In some countries multiple languages have been spoken over time, which affects the languages records may be written in.
 These variables can be overwhelming while trying to gather genealogical information.
 It is best to rely on a professional to help you understand the language, conventions and customs of a region or time period.

 Understanding how to combine scientific and historical documentation can be a stumbling block for those of us who are passionate about genealogy.
 Genetic genealogists are trained in how to utilize your DNA data to aid you in solving your genealogical puzzles.
 Because genetic genealogy requires a distinct skill set from traditional genealogical research, it may be of value to seek the help of an expert to determine kinship.